Geography Graduate Student Financial Aid

 Teaching Assistants (TAs) and Research Assistants (RAs) receive a scholarship to cover tuition, plus a stipend (paid bi-monthly).
 TAs and RAs are expected to work 15 to 20 hours on their assignments.

-Students awarded a Graduate Recruitment Scholarship (GRS) receive a scholarship and stipend (paid bi-monthly), which combined cover the cost of tuition.
-Students receiving a GRS are expected to work six hours per week on their assignments.
+Students awarded a Graduate Recruitment Scholarship (GRS) receive a scholarship and stipend (paid bi-monthly), which combined cover most of the cost of tuition.
+Students receiving a GRS are expected to work five hours per week on their assignments.
 Regardless of the nature of the funding, all graduate students are representatives of the department and need to accord their assignments top priority.

 Departmental Scholarships Available for Geography Graduate Students